defifuture/erc20-batched-meta-transactions/README.md

-# A proof-of-concept for batching meta transactions
+# A proof-of-concept for batching meta transactions from multiple users

 ## The problem